cau-se/DigitalTwinPrototypes/README.md

 # Welcome to my research on Digital Twins

+This project offers three valuable insights into digital twins and digital twin prototypes:

-In the folder IEEE Internet Computing you will find a video that shows Digital Twins of ocean observation systems taken in the Baltic Sea in October 2020.
+- Within the IEEE Internet Computing folder, there is a video showcasing Digital Twins of ocean observation systems.
+These were recorded in the Baltic Sea in October 2020 and provide a practical illustration of digital twins in action.

-In the folder PiCar-X you will find an example of a Digital Twin.
+- The PiCar-X folder contains a Digital Twin Prototype, developed using the ARCHES Digital Twin Framework.
+This prototype is accompanied by various Docker compose files, each illustrating different aspects of the digital twin concept.

+- In the examples folder, you'll find smaller projects that demonstrate integration tests and the virtualization of communication protocols, such as RS232.
+These projects serve as practical guides to implementing digital twin technologies.